-In 1894, in a letter to General Bradley T. Johnson, General William Payne, a former Black Horse Captain told this episode about Isham Keith:

-"When Torbert returned from his raid upon Charlottesville, in November 1864, this man [Louis Powell283] and a comrade captured six of his men near Warrenton.
+Sketches, Stories, & Letters: In 1894, in a letter to General Bradley T. Johnson, General William Payne, a former Black Horse Captain told this episode about Isham Keith: "When Torbert returned from his raid upon Charlottesville, in November 1864 ..."548 See Letters Chapter.